 It is not because it is not a deep tissue massage.
 On the contrary, it is a gentle manual massage that aims to achieve some relief from swelling.
 Most patients fall asleep during the session.

+No, there is no harm in lymphatic drainage massage as long as it is performed by a qualified person who knows what they are doing.
 If we go back to our first question: ‘do I need it?’, it is not a must to have but would be very beneficial for you to have it if you had liposuction.
 As discussed, the lymphatic drainage massage is a great help in liposuction recovery.
 We mean it when we say it is ‘the star’ of liposuction after-care.